Dordogne – 4 nights

 - Medieval fortified villages

-Extra nights in Beaulieu, Carennac, Meyronne, Rocamadour and Belcastel for relaxation.
+Extra nights in Beaulieu, Carennac, and Meyronne for relaxation.

 Eating and drinking

-While the general standard of meals throughout the route is good, special mention should be made of the dinners provided by our hosts at Carennac (Petite Auberge) and Meyronne (La Terrasse) and, if your itinerary includes it (6- and 7-night routes only), Belcastel, where a starred Michelin restaurant is a fitting place to end your walk.
+While the general standard of meals throughout the route is good, special mention should be made of the dinners provided by our hosts at Carennac (Petite Auberge) and Meyronne (La Terrasse) and, if your itinerary includes it (6- and 7-night routes only), the possibility of lunch at a starred Michelin restaurant in Belcastel.

 How much Walking?